alex-deineha/ml-for-iot/README.md

 # Machine Learning for Internet of Things

-Accompanying materials for my lecture.
+Accompanying materials of lecture from LDSSM19 a bit refactored by me.